sikha-p/RPA/Secure WebSocket (WSS) SOAP Service with Client Certificate Authentication/README.md

 ./init.sh
 ```

 * The init.sh initilizes 3 other .sh files.
 First one for creating a CA certificate for the server. (create_ca.sh).
 Next one for creating the certificate with the previously created CA certificate as its CA(parent).
 Next one is for creating the client cretificate. please find the more details about these files below.
+No need to run these .sh files seperately. init.sh will initiate these.

 * Create a CA for the server cert